provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetAllMarketsRequest"></a>

 ### QueryGetAllMarketsRequest
-QueryGetAllMarketsRequest is a request message for the QueryGetAllMarkets endpoint.
+QueryGetAllMarketsRequest is a request message for the GetAllMarkets query.

 | Field | Type | Label | Description |